DirectoryTree/LdapRecord/readme.md

 ⏲ **Up and Running Fast**

-Connect to your LDAP servers and start running queries at lightning speed.
+Connect to your LDAP servers and start running queries in a matter of minutes.

 💡 **Fluent Filter Builder**